Nick Searcy: Career

 From 1982 to 1989, Searcy lived in New York where he did Off-Broadway plays.
 Some of these included Guys and Dolls, Cabaret and Jesus Christ Superstar.
 When he moved back to North Carolina, he began to act in features that were shooting locally.
 Small parts in Days of Thunder (1990), and The Prince of Tides (1991) led to the role of the malicious husband Frank in Fried Green Tomatoes (1991) and the helpful deputy sheriff in Nell (1994).

 Searcy has appeared in several television series.
 He had a recurring role as Brett on Thunder Alley, was a series regular on American Gothic and guest starred on Murder One and Nash Bridges with Don Johnson.
 He was a regular character on the UPN series Seven Days from 1998 to 2001, and played Barry Martin on the ABC series Rodney, which starred Rodney Carrington, from 2004 to 2006.
 He has also starred in several TV movies, including In the Best of Families: Marriage, Pride & Madness (1994), Stolen Innocence (1995).
 In 2014 he appeared in the CBS drama Intelligence.

 In the summer of 1996, Searcy produced, directed and acted in his independent feature, Paradise Falls (1997), written by Sean Bridgers, and they won the Southeastern Media Award at the Atlanta Film Festival, the Hollywood Discovery Award at the Hollywood Film Festival for Best Feature Film (Under $1 Million) and Best Dramatic Feature at the Charleston, S.C., 1997 WorldFest.
 Since then, he has appeared in films such as Cast Away (2000), One Hour Photo (2002), Runaway Jury (2003), The Assassination of Richard Nixon (2005), The Ugly Truth (2009), Greater (2016), Three Billboards Outside Ebbing, Missouri (2017) and The Shape of Water (2017).

 In 2011, Searcy appeared in the Herman Cain campaign ad "Yellow Flowers" on YouTube.

 In 2015, Searcy was named the director of the movie Gosnell: America's Biggest Serial Killer, a true crime drama based on convicted infant murderer and abortionist Kermit Gosnell.

 On December 27, 2017, Searcy was guest host of The Rush Limbaugh Show.

 Personal life

-Searcy resides in Kentucky (as mentioned in a podcast with Mike Rowe on "Exposing The Lies Of January 6th | Nick Searcy #446 | The Way I Heard I..." minute 26 and 42 seconds) with his wife, actress Leslie Riley, and their two children, Chloe and Omar.
+Searcy resides in Kentucky (as mentioned in a podcast with Mike Rowe on "Exposing The Lies Of January 6th | Nick Searcy #446 | The Way I Heard It..." minute 26 and 42 seconds) with his wife, actress Leslie Riley, and their two children, Chloe and Omar.